easysqweasy/FreeDOOM-Equestria/README.md

 Download repository as a ZIP file and drag it over gzdoom.exe/lzdoom.exe.

 # This project is **NOT Open Source**!
-If you want to use something, you will have to ask Isaac Pony or Ragedox for permission;
+You can learn from this mod, but if you want to use something, you may not be able to use the content of this project as a basis for your own projects without permission from the authors **(permission is not guaranteed)**, you will have to ask **Isaac Pony and Ragedox** for permission;

 **IsaacPony**: https://twitter.com/isaac_pony
 **Ragedox**: https://twitter.com/TheRagedox